Ireland headed for coalition government following parliamentary election, exit poll suggests

 What’s the likely outcome?

-The exit poll bears out earlier opinion polls findings that voters’ support is split widely among Fine Gael, Fianna Fail, Sinn Fein, several smaller parties and an assortment of independents.
+The exit poll bears out earlier opinion poll findings that voters’ support is split widely among Fine Gael, Fianna Fail, Sinn Fein, several smaller parties and an assortment of independents.

 Before polling day, analysts said the most likely outcome is another Fine Gael-Fianna Fail coalition, possibly with a smaller party or a clutch of independents as kingmakers.
-That remains the most likely option.
+That remains a likely option.

 “It’s just a question of which minor group is going to be the group that supports the government this time,” said Eoin O’Malley, a political scientist at Dublin City University.
 “Coalition-forming is about putting a hue on what is essentially the same middle-of-the-road government every time.”